Career HubResume

 3 key takeaways

-• What to include in a short bio to make it stand out and relevant to your audience
+• How to write a short bio about yourself and what to include to make it stand out

-In a world where just about everyone is represented online, your short professional bio often serves as a first introduction.
+In a world where just about everyone is represented online, a well-crafted short bio example of yourself can make a great first impression—if you get it right.

 A short professional bio is exactly what it sounds like—a short professional biography that introduces yourself and gives a brief overview of your career and accomplishments.
 It gives future employees, colleagues, and anyone else you're networking with a more well-rounded picture of who you are.

-A professional bio is a detailed account—that can span several paragraphs—and covers your:
+A professional bio is a longer, more detailed professional biography that covers your:

 • Career background